syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-checksum.md

 **plakar checksum**
 \[**-fast**]
-*snapshotID&nbsp;filepath&nbsp;...*
+*snapshotID*:*filepath*&nbsp;\[...]

 # DESCRIPTION

 The
 **plakar checksum**
-command calculates and displays checksums for specified files in a Plakar snapshot.
+command calculates and displays checksums for specified *filepath* in a the given
+*snapshotID*.
+Multiple
+*snapshotID*
+and
+*filepath*
+may be given.
 By default, the command computes the checksum by reading the file contents.

-The
+The options are as follows:

 **-fast**
-option enables the use of the pre-recorded checksum, which is faster but does not verify file integrity against current contents.

-**-fast**

 > Return the pre-recorded checksum for the file without re-computing it
 > from the file contents.

-# ARGUMENTS

-*snapshotID*

-> The ID of the snapshot to check.

-*filepath*

-> One or more paths within the snapshot for which to compute or retrieve
+> It's faster, but it does not verify the integrity against the current
-> checksums.
+> contents.

 # EXAMPLES

 Calculate the checksum of a file within a snapshot:

-	plakar checksum abc123 /path/to/file.txt
+	plakar checksum abc123:/path/to/file.txt

 Retrieve the pre-recorded checksum for faster output:

-	plakar checksum -fast abc123 /path/to/file.txt
+	plakar checksum -fast abc123:/path/to/file.txt

 # DIAGNOSTICS